dontcallmedom/web-permissions-req/README.md

 That user consent can take several forms, and be exposed to developers through various mechanisms.

 This repository collects [examples of these various user consent approaches](tests/) and documents how they are handled by existing browsers via [screenshots](screenshots/).
+See also the [list of browsable tests](http://dontcallmedom.github.io/web-permissions-req/tests/).

 The variety of approaches is [documented in a matrix](http://dontcallmedom.github.io/web-permissions-req/matrix.html) relating APIs with their permission mechanisms analysed through various parameters:
 * type of the consent mechanism (e.g. prompt vs implict user interaction)